Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 An article from the City of Vancouver's website has an explanation for the apparent change in meaning of the sculpture.
 The article says that the choice of Morton Park for the sculpture's home stimulated "a rethinking on the part of the artist about how this work could reflect the site and be responsive to western society, outside the political concerns and religious ideology of China".
 A link to the article is provided in the "References" section below.

 I don't know how the artist originally arranged or planned to arrange the figures.
 In the photos of Minjun's work that I've seen, the smiling characters are arranged in lines or tight groups.
 In Morton Park, they have been placed in a maze-like pattern.
 They are spaced out and are facing multiple directions.
 The arrangement enables people to walk among the figures and observe them closely, which adds to the fun of a visit.
 I've seen occasional reports of people resenting the fact that the sculpture is being presented as fun without an acknowledgement of another possible meaning.

-The inukshuk or inuksuk is a sculpture associated with the Inuit people of the Canadian Arctic.
+An inukshuk or inuksuk is a construction associated with the Inuit people of the Canadian Arctic.
 It's made of stones and is utilitarian.
-It has the capacity "to act in the capacity of a human", as the word inuksuk is said to mean.
-It once acted as a communication device for the Inuit, conveying information to fellow travellers.
+It has the ability "to act in the capacity of a human", as the word inuksuk is said to mean.
+An inukshuk once acted as a communication device for the Inuit, conveying information to fellow travellers.
 The shape and form of an inukshuk indicated a good place to find prey, a site where food had been hidden for future use, or a danger in the path ahead, for example.